Nikolai-coder/diavlo-player/README.md

 DIAVLO PLAYER is proprietary software.

-**All rights reserved.** Copying, redistributing, modifying, sublicensing or commercializing the software or its source code is not permitted without express authorization from its owners.
+**All rights reserved.** Copying, redistributing, modifying, sublicensing or commercializing the software or its source code is not permitted without express authorization from Diavlo.

 <br>